stephengold/Minie/README.md

         CollisionShape shape
                 = CollisionShapeFactory.createVhacdShape(modelRoot, p, null);

-The V-HACD algorithm may be costly to run.
+The V-HACD algorithm may be costly to run, but in many applications it can be run during the build process.
-For physics simulation, however, the resulting shape is far more efficient than a comparable `GImpactCollisionShape`.
+At runtime, the resulting shape will be far more efficient than a comparable `GImpactCollisionShape`.

 [Jump to table of contents](#toc)